unfehlbar03/Organyst/README.md

 ## Contributions

-You can create a pull request or raise an issue if you find anythings.
+You can create a pull request or raise an issue if you find any issue.<br>
-You can give this repo a Star if you like it.
+You can give this repo a Star if you like it.<br>
-Your feedback and contributions are welcome!
+Your feedback and contributions are welcome!<br>